brchn6/ML_Project/README.md

 The dataset we worked on is the Diabetes 130-US Hospitals for Years 1999 – 2008 from the UC Irvine ML Repository: https://archive.ics.uci.edu/ml/datasets/diabetes+130-us+hospitals+for+years+1999-2008.
 Description of the original features can be found in the supplemental information of the original research paper (see also data/IDS_mapping.csv).
 Description of features that were engineered or grouped for this project can be found below in the files description section.

+A detailed overview of the project and a summary of the results are written in Project_Summary.docsx

 ## Installation
 To set up the project environment: